ncm2/ncm2/README.md

-For My Favorite Editor :heart:
+ :heart: for my favorite editor

 # A Completion Framework for Neovim